langchain-ai/langchainjs/CONTRIBUTING.md

 ## ✅Common Tasks

+Our primary goal is to make it as easy as possible for you to contribute to this project.
+To that end, we have configured the most common actions to be directly runnable from the root of the project (unless otherwise noted).

 ### Setup

 To get started, you will need to install the dependencies for the project.
 To do so, run: